 Before the events of this year began, had our busyness left little time to pray?
 Had we been too distracted to pay attention to how ramped sin has become in our nation?
 Had our preoccupation with the American Dream left us in a whirlwind that spun truth into blurriness?

 Did God need to allow us to be uncomfortable in order to wake us up?

-In order to be fully awake (or as they say, “woke”), and for the life of our nation and for all our good, we must make the time to be as informed as possible by prayerfully doing much research on what we hear.
+In order to be fully awake, and for the life of our nation and for all our good, we must make the time to be as informed as possible by prayerfully doing much research on what we hear.